-Potential Enrollee - a Medicaid enrollee who is subject to mandatory enrollment or may voluntarily elect to enroll in a given managed care program, but is not yet an enrollee of a specific MCO.
+Potential Enrollee - a Medicaid or WVCHIP enrollee who is subject to mandatory enrollment or may voluntarily elect to enroll in a given managed care program, but is not yet an enrollee of a specific MCO.

-Pregnant Women or Pregnancy-Related Services - all women receiving related services and services for other conditions that might complicate the pregnancy, unless specifically identified in the Medicaid State Plan as not being related to the pregnancy.
+Pregnant Women or Pregnancy-Related Services - all women receiving related services and services for other conditions that might complicate the pregnancy, unless specifically identified in the Medicaid and/or WVCHIP State Plan as not being related to the pregnancy.
 This includes counseling for cessation of tobacco use and services during the postpartum period.
-The pregnancy period for which these services must be covered includes the prenatal period through the postpartum period (including the one year postpartum period following the end of pregnancy covered under West Virginia Code § 9-5-12).
+The pregnancy period for which these services must be covered includes the prenatal period through the postpartum period (including the one (1) year postpartum period following the end of pregnancy covered under West Virginia Code § 9-5-12).

-Premium - an amount enrollees would pay for Medicaid health insurance every month in addition to any co-payments required for covered services or supplies.
+Premium - an amount enrollees would pay for Medicaid or WVCHIP health insurance every month in addition to any co-payments required for covered services or supplies.

 Prescription Drug Coverage - health insurance that helps pay for prescription drugs and medications.
 Prescription drug coverage is not provided by the MCO.
-BMS provides outpatient prescription drug coverage directly to Medicaid enrollees.
+BMS provides outpatient prescription drug coverage directly to Medicaid and WVCHIP enrollees.